 Which brings us to the hotly debated topic of Acquanetta’s own ethnicity.
 For a longer text on Mildred Davenport/Acquanetta Burnu, please see my article on Captive Wild Woman.
 In short, Ms. Davenport was one of those young women who was spotted by a talent agent at Universal, and through the odd workings of the studio system suddenly found herself a contract player without a day of acting experience behind her.
 Her “exotic” looks garnered her a spot as a backup Maria Montez, Universal’s number one Latin star at the time.
 Dubbed “Acquanetta Burnu, the Venezuelan Volcano”, she was heavily featured by Universal’s PR office, despite the fact that she had no known Latin roots.
 Acquanetta herself claimed all her life to have been of Native American and British stock, born on a reservation in Wyoming, and partly descended from British royalty, and adopted by an African American family by the age of 1 or 2.
 No evidence of such an ancestry has ever been found, and later researchers have found paperwork that attests that she was born in South Dakota to African American parents in 1921.
 It is also worth noting that the black press in the US immediately claimed Acquanetta as one of their own when Captive Wild Woman came out.
 Whatever the truth behind Mildred Davenport’s ethnicity, it further complicates the debate around the racial connotations of the Ape Woman franchise — it is also worth noting that in the final film, Jungle Captive (1945, review), Acquanetta was replaced by a Caucasian actress.

 Acquanetta left Universal in 1945, despite being signed to a 7-year contract, in her own words because she refused to play the Ape Woman one more time.
 She then did what is perhaps her best-known mainstream role, as high priestess Lea in the independently produced post-MGM Johnny Weissmuller Tarzan entry Tarzan and the Leopard Woman (1946) — not exactly the escape from animalistic roles that she had hoped for.
 The campy and critically ridiculed film did little to improve her standing in Hollywood, and her career slid quickly, as she found herself out of work for five years, until a string of small, often uncredited, roles in independent productions in 1951, after which she dropped out of acting completely.
-One of her few credited roles post-Tarzan was in the ridiculously bad Lost World ripoff Lost Continent (1951), produced by Poverty Row stalwart Sigmund Neufeld and Lippert Pictures and starring, incredibly, Cesar Romero.
+One of her few credited roles post-Tarzan was in the ridiculously bad Lost World ripoff Lost Continent (1951, review), produced by Poverty Row stalwart Sigmund Neufeld and Lippert Pictures and starring, incredibly, Cesar Romero.